 Reserve your cat.
 If you're found to be a match for your chosen cat, you'll be contacted via phone or email.
 You may be asked for proof of your address and the consent of your landlord (if you live in a rented property)

 Adopt.
-Once you ave reserved your cat, you'll be sent paperwork to sign and you'll make a further telephone appointment with our team.
-In this call, you'll have a chance to discuss everything you need to know about your cat.
-You'll then pay an adoption fee of £60 usually by bank transfer.
+Once you have reserved your cat, you'll be asked to sign paperwork before homing.
+You'll then pay an adoption fee of £70 usually by bank transfer.

 Be supported.
-You'll receive a follow-up call or email around three, seven and 21 days after the adoption to check that your new arrival is settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice

 UPDATE ON COVID 19

-If you are interested in homing a cat or kitten from us please email us to arrange a home visit.
-We will visit you at home and find out what your specific requirements are and how we can best suit your needs.
+If you are interested in homing a cat or kitten from us please email us to arrange a telephone call to discuss your requirements.

 If you have looked at the photos of cats that are currently up for adoption, please be aware that they may have been homed before we visit you.
 We will keep this section as up to date as possible so as to avoid disappointment.
 PLEASE NOTE THAT WE ALWAYS HAVE A LIST OF CATS AWAITING NEW HOMES BUT CURRENTLY NOT IN CARE.